NGO Management Internship in Peru

 Fee Breakdown

-Internships begin on a Monday and it’s recommended to arrive on weekends to explore Puerto Inca prior to your first day.
+Internships begin on a Monday and it’s recommended to arrive on weekends, so you can explore Codo del Pozuzo before your official first day.
 Start and end dates are flexible and will be discussed with you during the selection process.

 Inclusions